bposzewiecka/phaseDancer/README.md

 mv ~/tel2Bp.fasta data/chaos-pb-sequel/telomere2Bp/telomere2Bp.fasta
 ```

-can be executed to place start contig tel2Aq.fasta and tel2Bp.fasta from the home directory in the appropriate phaseDancer data sub-directory.
+can be executed to place initial contig tel2Aq.fasta and tel2Bp.fasta from the home directory in the appropriate phaseDancer data sub-directory.

 ### Step 3: Creating configuration file